jonseymour/node-cmd/README.md

 Positional Arguments
 --------------------
 Handler functions can access an array of parsed arguments by invoking the command's parsed() function.
-As a general rule, these arguments will have already been consumed in the process of identify the handler to be invoked.
+As a general rule, these arguments will have already been consumed in the process of identifying the handler to be invoked.

 Handler functions may access the remaining unparsed arguments by invoking the command's unparsed()